JohnKeysCloud/odin-computer-science/misc-notes/complexity/time-complexity.md

 The running time of the algorithm grows logarithmically in proportion to the input size.
 Logarithmic complexity tells us that the number os steps an algorithm takes increases by 1 as the data doubles.
 That is still very efficient.
-Going from 5,000 to 10,000 items and only takine one additional step can scale very well.
+Going from 5,000 to 10,000 items and only taking one additional step can scale very well.

 # Example: Binary Search, which only works on sorted arrays.